CUBRID/cubrid-manual/en/sql/partition.rst

 Creating VIEW with Partitioning Table
 -------------------------------------

-You can define a virtual table(VIEW) by using each partition of a partitioned table.
+You can define a VIEW by using each partition of a partitioned table.

 The following example shows how to create the *participant2* table partitioned based on the participating year, and create and retrieve a virtual table with the *before_2000* partition of the *participant2* table.